tmaric/leia/README.md

 This project is licensed under the GPL3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

+## Documentation

+A doxygen-generated documentation can be found [here](https://julianjohannes.github.io/leia2/).

 ## Installation

 These instructions will get your copy of the project up and running on your local machine for development and testing purposes.